wp-plugins/wpsso/readme.txt

 <p><strong>A good social meta tag plugin is the foundation of any solid social strategy</strong> &mdash; WordPress Social Sharing Optimization (WPSSO) gives you total control over all the information <a href="https://developers.facebook.com/docs/sharing/webmasters/crawler">social website crawlers</a> need, improving Google Search ranking, social engagement, and click-through-rates on Facebook, Google+, Twitter, Pinterest, LinkedIn, StumbleUpon, Tumblr and and many more &mdash; and no sharing buttons required!</p>

-<p>WordPress Social Sharing Optimization (WPSSO) can automatically retrieve and use information from a wide range or sources, including All in One SEO Pack, bbPress, BuddyPress, Easy Digital Downloads, HeadSpace2 SEO, JetPack Photon, NextGEN Gallery, MarketPress - WordPress eCommerce, Polylang, WooCommerce, WordPress SEO by Yoast, WP e-Commerce, Gravatar, Slideshare, Vimeo, Wistia, YouTube.</p>
+<p>WordPress Social Sharing Optimization (WPSSO) can automatically retrieve and use information from a wide range or sources, including All in One SEO Pack, bbPress, BuddyPress, Easy Digital Downloads, HeadSpace2 SEO, JetPack Photon, NextGEN Gallery, MarketPress - WordPress eCommerce, Polylang, WooCommerce, WordPress SEO by Yoast, WP e-Commerce, Gravatar, Slideshare, Vimeo, Wistia, and YouTube.</p>

 <blockquote>
 <h4>Industry Reviews</h4>